hyperverge/kyc-india-rest-api/README.md

 	  father: <type: String, description: Father's name of the holder>,
 	  name: <type: String, description: Name of the Holder>,
 	  pan_no: <type: String, description: PAN No of the Holder>
+	  date_of_issue: <type:String description: Date of Issue of PAN card>
 	  ```
 	- type: **old_pan**